 We recently tried Tapas Barcelona in Evanston, which is a cute little bistro with drinks and Spanish-style appetizers.
 We started with sangria.
-And in the name of research
+And in the name of research, we tried both the red and the white sangria.
+The red was savory and more full bodied, whereas the white (my favorite) was citrusy and light.

 The average person orders two tapas dishes.
 Tim and I tried several things, including black olives stuffed with chorizo and deep fried, then served in a tomato sauce.
 It was delicious -- salty, crunchy and tangy, too.
 The second course was goat cheese baked in tomato sauce with olives served with garlic bread.
 It was also pretty tasty, but not enough cheese for the amount of tomatoes.